EsotericSoftware/spine-runtimes/spine-libgdx/README.md

 ### Versions

-You can find the latest version for release builds [here](http://search.maven.org/#search%7Cga%7C1%7Cspine-libgdx).
+You can find the latest version for release builds [here](https://central.sonatype.com/artifact/com.esotericsoftware.spine/spine-libgdx).

-You can find the latest SNAPSHOT version in the project's [pom.xml](spine-libgdx/pom.xml#L13).
+You can find the latest SNAPSHOT version in this listing in the SonaType snapshot repository (https://oss.sonatype.org/content/repositories/snapshots/com/esotericsoftware/spine/spine-libgdx/).

 You can also build and install `spine-libgdx` into your local Maven repository: